tangarts/tangarts.github.io/content/password-store.md

 status: published
 ---

-After taking more than a few hours to _reset_ my Pass for iOS repository on my phone, I thought it would be good to write a short guide of setting one up.
+After taking more than a few hours to reset my Pass for iOS repository on my phone, I thought it would be good to write a short guide to setting one up.

 Check the [official Pass for iOS Wiki](https://github.com/yishilin14/asc-key-to-qr-code-gif) to see alternative